Does Earth Have a Second Moon? Here’s What We Know

 Sometimes our actual moon looks bigger than it is — here's why.

 So our second moon is only a quasi-moon, and it won't be orbiting with us forever.
 But our first moon is actually pretty fascinating.
 Not only has it orbited our Earth for billions of years, but it also sometimes makes itself look bigger because of a phenomenon called the moon illusion.
-That means it sometimes looks much bigger than it is — despite the fact it's stayed the same size — because of its proximity during its orbit.
+That means it occasionally looks much bigger than it is — despite the fact that it's stayed the same size — because of its proximity during its orbit.

 Advertisement